paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/KLP Working with CRUD.md

 Creating database using ```SQLAlchemy``` has few major components:
 - __Configuration__:
   - used for importing necessary modules,
-  - creates instances of declarative base),
+  - creates instances of declarative base,
   - creates (or connects) the database and adds tables to columns.
 - __Class__ (used to represent data in python),
 - __Table__ (represents specific table in the database),